timburgess/react-d3-starter/README.md

 A starter kit that uses **Hooks-based** components and D3 version 5 modules.

 React and D3 both want to manage the DOM which can be a challenge bringing D3 into a React project.
-This project demonstrates how hooks are used to load data for the chart with `d3-fetch` and then provide a reference to an `<svg>` element that D3 then manipulates to produce a simple horizontal bar chart.
+This project demonstrates how hooks are used to load data for the chart with `d3-fetch` and then provide a reference to an `<svg>` element.
+D3 then extends that `<svg>` to produce a simple horizontal bar chart.
 It is oriented at providing a good start for a CRA project using D3.

 The D3 margin convention is used to define margin & svg width and height.
 React renders the initial svg and then D3 extrapolates from that element.